manojrana91986/MK-Google-Directions/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. You can now see the "MK Google Directions" menu tab appearing in admin panel.
+3. You can now see the "MK-GD" menu tab appearing in admin panel.

-4. Click on the "MK Google Directions" menu to go to the settings page.
+4. Click on the "MK-GD" menu to create new Google Direction Maps.

-5. Use [MKGD] shortcode in your post/page.
+5. Use [MKGD id="postID"] shortcode in your post/page.

 == Frequently Asked Questions ==
 = Can I add plugin to posts/page =
-Use [MKGD] shortcode.
+Use [MKGD id="postID"] shortcode.

 == Screenshots ==